1984 Major League Baseball postseason: Detroit Tigers (AL) vs. San Diego Padres (NL)

 The Tigers defeated the Padres in five games to win their first championship since 1968, ending a 16-year championship drought for not just the Tigers, but the city of Detroit in general.

 In San Diego, the Tigers took Game 1 off a complete game performance from Jack Morris.
 In Game 2, the Tigers held a 3–2 lead after the top of the fifth, but Kurt Bevacqua won the game for the Padres with a three-run home run off Tigers' starting pitcher Dan Petry, evening the series headed to Detroit.
 Game 2 remains the only World Series game won by the Padres.
 In Game 3, the Tigers jumped out to a big lead early and maintained it, as Willie Hernández shut out the Padres in the final two innings to give the Tigers a 5–2 victory and the series lead.
 Jack Morris pitched yet another complete game in Game 4 as the Tigers won to take a 3–1 series lead.
 Game 5 was an offensive slugfest which was won by the Tigers as they clinched the title with a series-sealing three-run home run by Kirk Gibson in the bottom of the eighth.
+Game 5 was the last World Series game ever played at Tiger Stadium.

-The Padres would return to the World Series in 1998, but were swept by the New York Yankees, becoming the first victim of a Yankees three-peat from 1998 to 2000.
+The Padres would make one more trip to the World Series in 1998, but were swept by the New York Yankees, becoming the first victim of a Yankees three-peat from 1998 to 2000.

-The 1984 Tigers were the last team to win the World Series after sweeping the LCS and with their opponent clinching the pennant in a winner-take-all game until the Los Angeles Dodgers in 2025.
-The Tigers would return to the World Series in 2006, but were shockingly upset by the 83-win St. Louis Cardinals in five games.
-They also returned in 2012, but were swept by the San Francisco Giants, becoming the second victim of a Giants dynasty of three titles in five years from 2010 to 2014.
+The 1984 Tigers were the last team to win the World Series after sweeping the LCS and with their opponent clinching the pennant in a winner-take-all game until the Los Angeles Dodgers in 2025, and are the only American League team to accomplish this feat.
+The Tigers would return to the World Series in 2006, but were shockingly upset by an 83-win St. Louis Cardinals team in five games.
+The Tigers currently hold the seventh longest championship drought in the majors.